Autonomous implementation of thermodynamic cycles at the nanoscale

-We model the joint dynamics of the dot and oscillator semi-classically by a coupled Fokker-Planck and master equation.
-In our regime of interest, quantum corrections to the oscillator movement can be neglected~\footnote{For typical parameters chosen in our numerics, the thermal de Broglie wavelength $\lambda_\text{th} = h/\sqrt{2\pi mk_B T}$ roughly equals 50 femtometres.
-Oscillations of the shuttle happen in the regime of a few nanometres.
-Therefore, quantum corrections are negligible. }.
-We denote by $P_q(x,v;t)$ the probability density at time $t$ to find the oscillator at position $x$ (where $x=0$ defines the centre between the left and right lead) with velocity $v$ and the dot with $q$ electrons.
+We model the dynamics of the dot and oscillator semi-classically by a coupled Fokker-Planck and master equation~\cite{WaechtlerEtAlNJP2019}, which includes thermal fluctuations of the oscillator and allows us to study its entropy later on.
+In our regime of interest, quantum corrections to the oscillator are negligible~\footnote{For our numerical parameters, the thermal de Broglie wavelength $\lambda_\text{th} = h/\sqrt{2\pi mk_B T}$ roughly equals 50 femtometres, whereas shuttle oscillations happen in the few nanometres regime. }.
+In Appendix~\ref{sec derivation} we derive our equation of motion below starting from the quantum description~\cite{NovotnyDonariniJauhoPRL2003} and using phase space methods~\cite{FaddeevYakubovskiiBook2009, GardinerZollerBook2004}.

+Let $P_q(x,v;t)$ be the probability density at time $t$ to find the oscillator at position $x$ (where $x=0$ defines the centre between the leads) with velocity $v$ and the dot with $q$ electrons.
 For simplicity we assume $q\in\{0,1\}$ (ultrastrong Coulomb blockade).
 This choice has little influence on the qualitative behaviour we are interested in, but we return to it at the end.
+Then, $P_q(x,v;t)$ obeys